 But now, motorists will have the option to pick from a variety of levels of personal injury protection (PIP).
 And for eight years, insurers will have to reduce the PIP portion of policies by 10% for the unlimited benefit, 20% for the $50,000 coverage, 35% for the $250,000 coverage, and 45% for the $500,000 coverage.
 Furthermore, insurers will not be able to use non-driving factors, like education level or occupation, for deciding on rates.

 Car insurance providers aren’t the only ones that are going to have to make changes — health providers will start charging auto insurers less than current and past amounts for treating injured drivers starting in 2021.
+With automobile accidents accounting for about 52% of all personal injury lawsuits, these changes will certainly be needed.
+Having a working relationship between auto insurers and health care providers is imperative for the safety of everyone on the road.

 Speaking about signing the new bill, Gov. Whitmer stated, “Today truly is a historic day for Michiganders.
 These are important improvements as we move forward in the state.
 They’ll help Michiganders from Detroit all the way to the Upper Peninsula, because people across our state are sick and tired of paying these outrageous rates.”